dEAduction/dEAduction/CONTRIBUTING.md

 If you finished writing the first part of the function `my_function`, but this function is not ready, you should use the type `dev`.
 Since this function is part of the codebase, you must use the area `code`.
-This is a good commit
+Here is an example of a good commit message:
-message:

 ```
-code/dev: Finish first part of my_function
+code::dev: Finish first part of my_function
 ```

-However you can be more precise using a scope.
+However you can be more precise by using a scope.
 If the function is part of the module `dui.utils`, this commit message is better:

 ```
-code/dev(dui.utils): Finish first part of my_function
+code::dev(dui.utils): Finish first part of my_function
 ```

 If you fixed the script `envconfig` (the one that sets up the virtual environment), the header (we leave it to you to imagine a summary) should be:

 ```
-tools/fix(envconfig):
+tools::fix(envconfig):
 ```

 Now if you wish to merge the branch `dev/the_new_feature` from Github (repo's